MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/handling-the-oid-nic-switch-create-switch-request.md

-If the PF miniport driver successfully completesthe OID method request of OID\_NIC\_SWITCH\_CREATE\_SWITCH, it allows the following to occur:
+If the PF miniport driver successfully completes the OID method request of OID\_NIC\_SWITCH\_CREATE\_SWITCH, it allows the following to occur:

 -   VFs can be allocated on the NIC switch through OID method requests of [OID\_NIC\_SWITCH\_ALLOCATE\_VF](./oid-nic-switch-allocate-vf.md).